stefan-hoeck/idris2-digest/docs/Packages.md

 * `Idris.ProcessIdr`: Reads and processes modules from source files.
   Provides functionality for checking if `.ttc` files are up to date, for loading imported modules, and processing whole source files.
+  When a module is being processed (in `processMod`), the metadata of its imports is loaded (`readImportMeta`) and (after checking if the module is up-to-date), imports are processed in full before elaborating all top-level declarations via `TTImp.Elab.Check.processDecl`, which is the entry point into [elaboration](Elab.md).

+  Note, that `processMod` expects the imported modules to have already been processed (transitively) (see the section about module trees above).

 ## Creating Documentation